Works and planning for Phase 1: Narrabri North to North Star

 Trans4m Rail, a joint venture between contractors John Holland and SEE Civil, was the principal contractor for Phase 1 works.

-Key features of Phase 1 project include:
+Key features of Phase 1 project included:

 - seven new bridges to accommodate double-stacked trains